 A service that helps agencies match waiting children with prospective adoptive parents by maintaining a list of children waiting for adoption and adoptive parents who have been approved as potential placements for these children.
 (Adapted from AdoptUsKids)

 An intermediary or adoption facilitator is any person or entity that is not an approved or licensed agency that acts on behalf of any birth parent or prospective adoptive parent in connection with the placement of a child for adoption.
 A number of States have laws that regulate or affect the use of intermediaries or facilitators.

-The time at which children begin living with their prospective adoptive parents, which often occurs before the legal finalization of the adoption.
-(Adoption USA: A Chartbook Based on the 2007 National Survey of Adoptive Parents)
+The action of placing a child with prospective adoptive parents, which often occurs before the legal finalization of the adoption.
+(Adapted from Adoption USA: A Chartbook Based on the 2007 National Survey of Adoptive Parents)

-In an adoption case, an adoption record is considered to be any information, supporting documents, or items related to the adoption of a child including, but not limited to, photographs, videos, correspondence, personal effects, medical and social information, and any other information about the child.
+Any information, supporting documents, or items related to the adoption of a child including, but not limited to, photographs, videos, correspondence, personal effects, medical and social information, and any other information about the child.
 These records are received or maintained by an agency, person, or public domestic authority.
-(U.S. Department of State)
+(Adapted from US Department of State)

 Legal withdrawal of an agreement to adoption by the birth parents.
 Circumstances and time limits for revocation are established by States.

 A range of services provided by adoption agencies in support of adoptive families, which include orientation and training sessions, family homestudy, adoption matching, placement and postplacement supervision and postadoption counseling.
 (See Adoption Options: Where Do I Start?)